“Programme Action” describes what we do in Soroptimist International (SI) Swansea

 The Marine Conservation Society organises beach cleans in Britain.
 Swansea Soroptimists are involved in the Gower beach cleans on the 3rd weekend in September helping to clean the Blackpill Lido beach.

 Club members help in the refreshment tent during Clyne in Bloom which is held during the whole of the month of May.
 The money raised helped refurbish the dormitories at the West Glamorgan Guiding Centre at Parkmill.

 Life for African Mothers

-We continue to knit and collect fish and chip baby clothes and hats and items for the Baby Bundles. see http://lifeforafricanmothers.org/getting-involved/other-ways-to-help/ .
-We link with SI Glamorgan Gwent Marshes. see https://sigbi.org/ggm/.
+We no longer knit and collect fish and chip baby clothes and hats and items for the Baby Bundles. see http://lifeforafricanmothers.org/getting-involved/other-ways-to-help/ as the project ended.
+We link with SI Glamorgan. see https://sigbi.org/ggm/.
 Bundles of any baby clothes are welcome.
-By donating baby clothes, socks, bonnets and blankets you are helping to save the lives of women and their babies.
-It encourages pregnant women to go into hospital when they go into labour rather than waiting until there are severe complications and it is often too late.
+By donating baby clothes, socks, bonnets and blankets we were helping to save the lives of women and their babies.
+It encouraged pregnant women to go into hospital when they go into labour rather than waiting until there are severe complications when it is often too late.

 Operation Christmas Child

 A number of our members help with this Samaritan’s Purse annual event collecting and sorting through the boxes to be sent to children in Montenegro and Bosnia.
 This is done through one of our local churches, St Paul’s, in Sketty.

 Club members also donate used spectacles and bras for Third world countries and collect and recycle a number of items including phones, and jewellery to raise funds for project work.

 We have raised money for many local charities over the last few years including Swansea Young Single Homeless Project (SYSHP), CISS, Barnardo’s, Maggie’s South West Wales Cancer Centre, RNID, Wales Air Ambulance, Alzheimer’s Society, Women’s Aid, and the RNLI.